Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Leading Order Divergences Around the Mean-Field

 with $x = a,b$ depending on whether $\hat{t}\ll1$ or $\hat{t}\gg 1$ and the proportionality constant $\mathcal{C}^{(2)}_d$ is given by

 which we expect to be finite on physical grounds. \end{widetext}

-The other diagrams with a single pair of rainbow insertions can be handled in the same way, though we omit their explicit evaluation here for brevity given the algebraic complexity.
-Summing the three diagrams shown in Fig.~\ref{fig:diagrammatic_most_diverging_2nd_4th_order}(a) yields the second–order source term, $A^{(2)}(k,t)$, whose evaluation near the mode-coupling transition gives
+This result extends naturally to the other diagrams with a single pair of rainbow insertions, though we omit their explicit evaluation here for brevity given the algebraic complexity.
+Summing the three diagrams shown in Fig.~\ref{fig:diagrammatic_most_diverging_2nd_4th_order}(a) yields the second–order source term, $A^{(2)}(k;t)$, whose evaluation near the mode-coupling transition gives $A^{(2)}(k;t) = \mathcal{A^{(2)}}(k;t)\left[1 + \mathcal{O}(\sqrt{|\varepsilon|}) \right]$ with